Home Advice 10 Tops Tips For Starting A Garden

 Putting Them In The Ground

-There are some plants like kale and pansies that will tolerate cold, so you can plant them in autumn, or even late winter.
+There are some plants like kale and pansies that will tolerate cold, so you can plant them in autumn or even late winter.
 Most annual flowers and tomatoes will be a bit touchy regarding the cold, so never plant them until all frost danger has passed in your region.
 Mid-spring and mid-autumn are great times to plant your perennials.
-Check out the local garden center in you are for a listing of planting dates that are recommended.
+Check out the local garden center in your area for a listing of planting dates that are recommended.
 Here is a good seasonal planting guide.

 spices-627141_640

-To make it even easier on your, young plants can be bought.
+Young plants can be bought to make it even easier for you.
 Often referred to as transplants or set plants, all you have to do to plant them is dig a hole and place them in the ground.

 Watering